devzendo/devzendo.github.io/_pages/verifying-digital-signatures.md

 {% include base_path %}

+# Overview
-All DevZendo.org packages and applications are digitally signed by Matt Gumbley using GPG2.
+All DevZendo.org packages and applications are digitally signed by Matt Gumbley using GPG2, and are downloadable from Maven Central.

 You can check that the version of software that you want to install is original and unmodified by either verifying the file's signature or comparing the checksum with the one published in the release announcement.

-All packages are shipped with MD5 and SHA1 checksums.
+All packages are uploaded with MD5 and SHA1 checksums.

+The instructions here presuppose you are using Linux or macOS, or some UNIXy system.
+The same principles apply on Windows, but the paths, prompts would be different.

+## Digital Signature Verification

 You will need Gnu Privacy Guard installing - see https://gnupg.org .
 Installing and setting this up is outside the scope of this page.